-The interval I is a maximal interval of existence and x is called maximal solution if x does not have an extension to a larger interval that is a solution to the same differential equation (1).
+The interval I is a maximal interval of existence and x is called maximal solution to a differential equation if x does not have an extension to a larger interval that is a solution to the same differential equation (1).

-We suggest some simple examples of maximal solutions and maximal intervals that can be calculated explicitely.
+We suggest some simple examples of maximal solutions and maximal intervals that can be calculated explicitly.